-Term Details Seller 267 Ontario, as the Company Purchaser TS Investments Corp., as Purchaser (the existing parent company of the Seller) Transaction Structure Reverse vesting structure share subscription agreement Prior to closing, the Company will incorporate a new company ("Residual Co.") to which all the Excluded Assets, Excluded Contracts, and Excluded Liabilities will be transferred as part of the Closing Sequence.
-Residual Co. shall have no issued or outstanding shares.
+Term Details Seller 267 Ontario, as the Company Purchaser TS Investments Corp., as Purchaser (the existing parent company of the Applicants) Transaction Structure Reverse vesting structure share subscription agreement.
+All the Excluded Assets, Excluded Contracts, Excluded Leases, and Excluded Liabilities will be transferred to and vested in ResidualCo as part of the Closing Sequence.
+ResidualCo shall have no issued or outstanding shares.
 Purchased Assets The Company shall issue to the Purchaser, and the Purchaser shall subscribe for that number and class of shares in the share capital of the Company from treasury, to be specified by the Purchaser at least two Business Days prior to the Closing Date, which shares shall be free and clear of all Encumbrances, except for any Encumbrances under any BMO Post-Closing Loan Documents ("Purchased Shares").
 In addition to the Purchased Shares, the Retained Assets and Retained Liabilities will remain with the Purchased Entities.
-Purchase Price The total aggregate consideration payable by TS Investments for the Purchased Shares is equal to approximately \$77 million representing: (a) the outstanding obligations payable by the Applicants pursuant to the DIP Term Sheet, plus all accrued and unpaid interest, fees, and costs; (b) all amounts owing by the Purchased Entities to BMO; (c) an amount equal to the Retained Liabilities (other than the amount of indebtedness owing to BMO) that have accrued as of the Closing Date, (d) the amount of \$31 million, representing a portion of the outstanding secured obligations payable by the Applicants pursuant to the TS Investments Grid Note including the principal amount of such claims and interest, fees and interest accrued as of the Closing Date; as well as certain cash consideration, namely (e) the Cure Costs, (f) the Priority Payment Amount; and (e) the Administrative Expense Amount.
-Excluded Assets and Excluded Liabilities The Excluded Assets include the Cash Consideration, certain Tax matters related to the Excluded Liabilities and Excluded Assets, Excluded Contracts and Excluded Leases and certain other ancillary assets.
-The Stalking Horse Bidder may also exclude any other assets or liabilities five (5) days prior to the hearing for the Approval Order.
-Closing Date No later than five (5) business days after the conditions to closing have been satisfied or waived (the "Closing Date").
-The Closing Date shall be no later than the Outside Date of December 6, 2024 or such later date agreed to by each of the Company and the Purchaser in writing in consultation with the Monitor.
+Purchase Price The total aggregate consideration payable by TS Investments for the Purchased Shares is equal to approximately \$77 million representing: (a) the outstanding obligations payable by the Applicants pursuant to the DIP Term Sheet, plus all accrued and unpaid interest, fees, and costs; (b) all amounts owing by the Purchased Entities under the BMO Loan Documents as of the Closing Date; (c) an amount equal to the Retained Liabilities (other than the amounts of indebtedness owing under the BMO Loan Documents) that have accrued as of the Closing Date; (d) the amount of \$31 million, representing a portion of the outstanding secured obligations payable by the Applicants pursuant to the TS Investments Grid Note; and (e) certain cash consideration, namely, the Cure Costs, the Priority Payment Amount; and the Administrative Expense Amount (the "Cash Consideration").
+Employees The Purchaser will determine which employees it will assume and continue to employ prior to Closing.
+Retained Liabilities Wages, vacation pay, and benefit plans owing to any employee that continues employment with the Applicants after the Closing Time.
+Cure Costs and liabilities of the Purchased Entities under any Retained Contracts and Retained Leases.
+Post-Filing Claims that remain outstanding as at the Closing Time.
+Outstanding indebtedness under the BMO Post-Closing Loan Documents.
+Liabilities relating to Gift Cards and The High Roller Club Rewards Program, in each case, accruing to and after the Closing Time.
+Intercompany Liabilities, which will be added to the indebtedness under the TS Investments Grid Note and the balance of any amounts owing under the TS Investments Grid